-Grethe Jonasson (Research collaborator) 2022-01-18
+Grethe Jonasson (Research collaborator) 2023-04-12

-2. New ways of identifying individuals at risk for frailty and fragility fractures
+1. New ways of identifying individuals at risk of frailty and fragility fractures

 Project start 2016

 Calculated end 2023

 Grants awarded

 Source ACT FTV Stockholm

-Year 2016-2019
+Year 2016-2023

-The aim of this study is to find and compare methods to identify individuals with augmented risk of frailty and fragility fractures by assessing the trabecular bone structure in dental radiographs combined with other risk factors
+The aim is to study methods to identify individuals with augmented risk of frailty and fragility fractures in the dental setting, by assessing the trabecular bone structure in dental radiographs, questions about health status and mobility, comorbidity with other diagnoses, and using the FRAX-tool for fracture risk assessment.